George Anselm Touchet

-George Anselm Touchet, also spelt Tuchet, (born after 1618 - died 1689 or earlier) was the Roman Catholic chaplain of Queen Catherine of Braganza, the wife of King Charles II from 1671 till his banishment in 1678.
+George Anselm Touchet, also spelt Tuchet, (born after 1618 – died 1689 or earlier) was an English Roman Catholic monk who was chaplain of Catherine of Braganza, consort of Charles II, from 1671 till his banishment in 1675.

 The second son of Mervyn Tuchet, 2nd Earl of Castlehaven, by his marriage to Elizabeth Barnham, and a younger brother of James Tuchet, 3rd Earl of Castlehaven, Touchet began life as George Tuchet in Stalbridge, Dorset.
 In 1631, his father was convicted and executed for various sexual crimes, including rape and sodomy.
-In 1643 Touchet became a Benedictine monk at St Gregory's, Douai, and was clothed a monk under the name of Anselm.
+In 1643 Touchet became a Benedictine at St Gregory's, Douai, and was clothed a monk under the name of Anselm.
 After the Restoration of the Stuarts he was made chaplain to Queen Catherine, with an apartment at St James's Palace and subsequently another at Somerset House, and with an allowance of £100 a year.